St Mary's Salehurst

 Church People

-- All people connected with St Mary's in some way, (for a deepening of faith and a closer walk with you Lord.
-This week we remember specifically:
+• We pray for all people connected with St Mary's in some way, for a deepening of faith and a closer walk with you Lord.

 Church Reordering